google/dart-scissors/README.md

 ## Using the `scissors` transformer

-The default transformer will build your Sass files in a blink of an eye and will optimize your CSS, PNG and SVG assets in `release` mode (`pub build`).
+The default transformer will build Sass files in a blink of an eye and will optimize CSS, PNG and SVG assets in `release` mode (`pub build`).

 Please only setup sCiSSors's transformer on projects you know respect sCiSSors'